Trump sues ex-British spy over dossier containing 'shocking and scandalous claims'

-LONDON — (AP) — A lawyer for Donald Trump told a London judge Monday that the ex-president plans to prove that a discredited report by a former British spy that contained "shocking and scandalous claims" that he was compromised by Russians in his first bid for the presidency was wrong and harmed his reputation.
+LONDON — (AP) — A lawyer for Donald Trump told a London judge Monday the ex-president plans to prove that "shocking and scandalous claims" about him in a largely discredited report by a former British spy were false and harmed his reputation.

 The lawsuit comes as Trump is the front-runner for the 2024 Republican presidential nomination while facing legal problems on the other side of the Atlantic.